sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 9. Notice the information available that pertains to Registration.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the registration or usage data from the previous task.

-10. From the top of the page select **Usage** to view the number of Self-service password resets and account unlocks by method.
+10. From the top of the page select **Usage** to view the number of Self-service password resets and account unlocks by the method.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the usage data from the previous task.

 11. Close the open browser tabs.

 #### Review
-In this lab, you, as an admin, went through the process of enabling self-service password reset.
+In this lab, you, as an admin, went through the process of enabling a self-service password reset.
 With SSPR enabled, you will then assumed the role of a user to go through the process of registering for SSPR and also resetting your password.
 Lastly, you as the admin, learn where to access audit logs and usage & insights data for SSPR.